 The historical background

 Trelleborg, near Slagelse in West Zealand, is a part of the military power system of the Viking Age.
-Three other fortresses are known, which were obviously constructed in association with Trelleborg and are based upon the same model: Aggersborg on the north side of the Limfjord, Fyrkat near Hobro and Nonnebakken in Odense.
+Four other fortresses are known, which were obviously constructed in association with Trelleborg and are based upon the same model: Aggersborg on the north side of the Limfjord, Fyrkat near Hobro, Nonnebakken in Odense and Borgring in Køge.
 Aggersborg is the largest of these whilst Trelleborg is by far the best preserved and the only one with a fortified outer ward.

 There are no known contemporary written sources that mention the ring fortresses.
 The lack of direct evidence in the historical sources is somewhat surprising given the gigantic effort that must have been involved in the constructions.
 It is possible that the absence of written sources can be explained by the fact that the fortresses were apparently only in use for a very short time, perhaps for as few as 10-15 years.